Program

 Sterling 3

-Conveners: Nathan Vo, University of Waterloo, Kolla Kristjansdottir, Midwestern University, and Ava Vaillant, University of Iowa
+Conveners: Nathan Vo, Wilfrid Laurier University, Kolla Kristjansdottir, Midwestern University, and Ava Vaillant, University of Iowa

 Speakers: